EllyChanx/tic_tac_toe/README.md

 ```

 #### Feature Test
-Feature tests were written in TestCafe v0.23.3 for front-end features in .
+Feature tests were written in TestCafe v0.23.3 for front-end features.
+To run feature test, open the file `feature_cafetest.js` in the spec folder and replace the absolute path to the `index.html` in line 4 after `.page`.
+Then:
-To run feature tests in Chrome, enter:
+Run feature tests in Chrome, enter:
 ```
 testcafe chrome ./spec/features_cafetest.js -e
 ```